 Lisa’s inspirations tend to include an oblique reference to hell (Dante, Blake.
 Milton) and contemporary philosophy, in particular Object Oriented Ontology.
 She is fascinated by Mobius strips and the hyperbolic plane.
 As a collaborative designer, Lisa is interested in interdisciplinary projects that include philosophy, literature, science, maths and working with senses of sound, touch and sight.
 Taste and smell might come later.
 She makes a mean sourdough.

-Lisa Cole is currently a MA Design student at UWE in Bristol.
-As Lead Department Student Representative she takes an active interest in the running of her faculty and she represents fellow students at Academic Board level.
+Lisa Cole started her masters in Design at UWE in Bristol.
+As Lead Department Student Representative she took an active interest in the running of her faculty and she represented fellow students at Academic Board level.